 W-Withdrew Recorded opposite the course number and title on the academic transcript for any course dropped after the end of the second week of classes for a semester course or after the end of the first week for courses less than 12 weeks in length, and before the deadline for dropping courses.
 Only a statement of withdrawal will be recorded when students withdraw from an entire program.
-The following symbols may appear following the number of credits: N-Course offered for non-degree credit H-Course taken for honors credit A-Course audited Grade Point Average (GPA) A grade point average (GPA) indicates the quality of a student's work.
+The following symbols may appear following the number of credits: N-Course offered for non-degree credit H-Course taken for honors credit A-Course audited Incompletes An Incomplete (I) may be recorded for a student carrying a passing grade in a class until near the end of the semester and then, because of substantiated cause beyond the student's control, was unable to take the final exam or complete a limited amount of term work.
+It is the student's responsibility to request an Incomplete or to consult with the instructor regarding the possibility of receiving an Incomplete.
+In addition to submitting an Incomplete, the instructor also will submit a grade to be recorded as a permanent grade in the course if the student fails to remove the Incomplete.
+Students are responsible for consulting with their instructor about the work to be completed.
+The instructor will file a detailed report of the work to be completed to allow the student to finish the course.
+The format of the report and the filing place are determined by each UW Colleges campus.
+The student must remove the Incomplete before the end of the next semester.
+If the student and instructor agree, an exception to the time limit may be made in writing to the campus Student Services Office.
+If the incomplete is removed within the time limit, it will be replaced by the tentative grade indicated by the instructor.
+The student may elect to remove the Incomplete by repeating the course, in which case the regulations for repeating courses will apply.
+Grade Point Average (GPA) A grade point average (GPA) indicates the quality of a student's work.
 The highest possible GPA is 4.0, representing an A grade in each credit course attempted; the lowest GPA, 0.0, represents an F grade in every credit course attempted.
 The GPA is determined by dividing the total number of grade points earned by the total number of credits attempted.
 Courses in which students receive a grade of CO, IA, I, R, S, U or W are not counted when determining their GPA.
-Once a student completes a course in which he/she originally received a grade of I, the credits and points associated with the new grade will be included in his/her cumulative GPA.
+Once a student completes a course in which originally a grade of I was received, the credits and points associated with the new grade will be included when figuring the cumulative GPA.
 Dean's List Each UW Colleges campus may publish a Dean's List to honor students with high GPAs.
-Dean's List Honors will be awarded to full-time students carrying at least 12 semester credits used to determine GPAs as detailed below.
-Dean's List Honors will be awarded to part-time students who have earned at least 15 credits with a cumulative average of 3.5 and who carry a minimum of three semester credits used in determining the GPA, and earn a semester GPA as detailed below.
+Dean's List honors will be awarded to full-time students carrying at least 12 semester credits used to determine GPAs as detailed below.
+Dean's List honors will be awarded to part-time students who have earned at least 15 credits with a cumulative average of 3.5 and who carry a minimum of three semester credits used in determining the GPA, and earn a semester GPA as detailed below.
 Honors will be awarded to full-time students carrying fewer than 12 semester GPA credits who meet the conditions described for part-time students.
 Part-time status will be identified on the Dean's List.
 A student may request that his or her name be deleted from the public announcement of the Dean's List.
 Honors: